Can I receive federal financial aid if I enroll less than full-time?

 My dad lost his job several months ago and hasn't yet found employment.
 Can I have my financial aid eligibility recalculated?

 - Yes.
-Your federal financial aid eligibility for the school year is initially based on income and asset data from the most recent 12-month calendar year (January through December).
-However, if you and/or your parent(s) experience a significant change of economic circumstances during the subsequent calendar year, be sure to contact Campus411 All-in-1 in Main Classroom 116, or call 216.687.5411 or 888.CSU.OHIO or email email@example.com.
-With proper documentation, your federal aid eligibility adjusted.
+Your federal financial aid eligibility for the school year is initially based on income and asset data from the prior-prior calendar year (January through December).
+However, if you and/or your parent(s) experience a significant change of economic circumstances during the subsequent calendar year, be sure to contact Campus411 All-in-1 in Berkman Hall Rm.
+116, call 216.687.5411 or 888.CSU.OHIO, or email email@example.com to inquire about a Special Circumstance Appeal.
+With proper documentation, your federal aid eligibility may be reevaluated and adjusted.
 The petition for this can be found on the Financial Aid Forms page.

 Will my financial aid be affected if I drop or withdraw from a class?

-- When dropping or withdrawing from class(es) many things are looked at to see how much it will impact your financial aid.
-The date of withdrawthe amount of credit hours for the class(es), and your last date of attendance in the class(es).
+- When dropping or withdrawing from class(es), many things are reviewed to determine if it will impact your financial aid.
+The date of withdrawal, the amount of credit hours for the class(es), and your last date of attendance in the class(es) are all factors.
 Based on this information, you may be required to repay some of the grant and/or loan assistance that was credited to your CSU account for the semester.
-You should contact Campus411 All-in-1 in MC 112, or call 216.687.5411 or 888.CSU.OHIO or email firstname.lastname@example.org to find out specifically how you will be affected.
+You should contact Campus411 All-in-1 in BH 116, call 216.687.5411, or email firstname.lastname@example.org prior to dropping to find out if your aid will be affected.

 I'm planning to withdraw from all of my classes at CSU.
 How does this impact my financial aid?

-- According to the date you withdrew (and your last date of class attendance), a portion (or all) of the federal grant and loan assistance that was credited to your CSU account for the semester may have to be returned to the U.S. Treasury.
-If money is returned, it will create a balance in your account and you will be responsible for paying that money to CSU.
+- According to the date you officially withdrew (and/or your last date of class attendance), a portion (or all) of federal grant and loan assistance that was credited to your CSU account for the semester may have to be returned to the U.S. Treasury.
+If money is returned, it will create a balance on your account and you will be responsible for paying that balance to CSU.